kn25ha01/build-linux-kernel/README.md

 # make -j8 bzImage modules 1>build.log
 ```

-Install the kernel modules to `/lib/modules` and the vmlinux file to `/boot/vmlinux`.
+Install the kernel modules to `/lib/modules` and the vmlinuz file to `/boot/vmlinuz`.
 (The basic premise is that containers do not have a kernel, but use the kernel of the host OS.
 In fact, nothing will happen if you install it in this directory.)

 ```
 # make modules_install install 1>install.log